Information for Transfer Applicants

 Note: Because of Bucknell's exceptional retention rate, financial aid is extremely limited for international transfer students.

-All international applicants must submit a certified bank statement (see a sample) along with either the Financial Certification Document or the ISAFA.
+All international applicants must submit a certified bank statement (see a sample) or Financial Certification Document.
+If the applicant is admitted, these documents will be used as proof of financial support for the student visa process.

 Please understand that, due to limited funding, students who do not receive financial aid during their first year will not be offered aid in subsequent years.